What should your next fitness goal be? Take the quiz.

 Once you’ve analyzed any past struggles, you can start to build new mental strategies for facing hurdles.
 Set clear plans for how you’ll react to and approach certain scenarios with “if this, then this” strategies.
 For example: “If I’m not able to work out in the morning, I’ll get out for a 20-minute walk at lunch.”

 In fact, building your own support system is an incredible way to give your mental toughness a backbone.
-In fact, research from the journal Psychiatry shows that having social support helps build resilience to stress.
+Research from the journal Psychiatry even shows that having social support helps build resilience to stress.

 Not sure where to start?
-Here are a few ideas: Find an “accountability buddy” who can check in with you frequently to see whether you’re sticking to your habits.
+Here are a few ideas: Find an accountability partner who can check in with you frequently to see whether you’re sticking to your habits.
 A professional coach—whether career, life, or fitness-specific—can give you specific strategies and routes to the metaphorical finish line.
-Or even a group text made up of your best friends can give you encouragement and major cheers when you make progress toward your goal.
+Even a group text made up of your best friends can give you encouragement and major cheers when you make progress toward your goal.
 Your social support system will help boost you up when your mental strength is flagging.

 Paying it forward helps others, but it can also improve your mood, mindset, and entire outlook on life.
 Engaging in generous acts helps you find a bit of perspective on the challenges you’re facing, making them seem not so enormous and giving you the courage to face them head-on.